Management Strategies for Navigating Maladaptive Social Media Patterns

 Understanding maladaptive social media patterns

 Maladaptive social media patterns describe a cluster of behaviours in which online activity becomes shaped by unregulated emotional states rather than intentional communication9.
 These may include impulsive commentary, emotionally charged posts, late-night activity, boundary-crossing disclosures, hostile interactions, or erratic public statements1-2.
-While these can often be interpreted as “reactions”, they may frequently reflect underlying psychological mechanisms that have moved outside an individual’s usual coping range3.
+While these can often be interpreted as “reactions”, they may frequently reflect underlying psychological mechanisms that have moved outside an individual’s usual coping range3

 Clinically, these behaviours can arise through several pathways.
 Affective instability – common in bipolar spectrum conditions or severe mood dysregulation – can drive rapid shifts in tone, urgency, or emotional intensity10.
 Hyperarousal associated with anxiety disorders may heighten vigilance and reactivity, potentially reducing the capacity to pause or evaluate before posting11.
 In substance-related disinhibition, judgement can narrow and impulse control may decline, therefore increasing the likelihood of less risk-averse or unfiltered expression12-13.
 Equally, rumination loops in depression may prompt repetitive posting or self-critical commentary as individuals seek relief or validation14-15.